 Pudding made in a blender?
 You better believe it.
 Here's a milk-chocolate pudding recipe from chef Matthew Kenny that is raw, easy to make, and full of healthy fats.
 And it is so very tasty!
 How does he make this dish so flavorful without dairy, eggs, or cooking?
 Watch this video to learn his secrets, and then whip up your own batch at home.

-If you've never uncooked anything other than a salad before, have no fear!
-These seven raw recipes, from smoothies to full-fledged entrées, are great starting points for those unfamiliar with raw cuisine.
+If you've never uncooked anything other than a salad before, have no fear.
+These raw recipes, from smoothies to full-fledged entrées, are great starting points for those unfamiliar with raw cuisine.
 Plus, they don't require fancy equipment: just a blender and a vegetable peeler.
-Click through and chop away!
+Click through, and chop away.

 I've been hearing a lot about people on a Raw Foods Diet.
 It's also called a Living Foods Diet, and many celebrities such as Demi Moore, Woody Harrelson, Bryan Adams, Alicia Silverstone and Robin Williams have reportedly been seen at raw food restaurants and have tried it.
 Designer Donna Karan and actor Jeremy Piven shed pounds eating raw foods.
 It was even featured on Oprah.